tdemin16/one-shui/README.md

 We acknowledge the CINECA award under the ISCRA initiative for the availability of high-performance computing resources and support.
 E.R. and M.M. are supported by the MUR PNRR project FAIR - Future AI Research (PE00000013), funded by NextGeneration EU.
 E.R. is also supported by the EU projects AI4TRUST (No.101070190) and ELIAS (No.01120237) and the PRIN project LEGO-AI (Prot.2020TA3K9N).
 T.D.M. is funded by NextGeneration EU.
 This work has been supported by the French National Research Agency (ANR) with the ANR-20-CE23-0027.

 ## Contacts
-Please do not hesitate to file an issue or to contact me at `thomas.demin@unitn.it`.
+Please do not hesitate to file an issue or contact me at `thomas.demin@unitn.it` if you find errors or bugs or if you need further clarification.